Importance of Concept Planning in the CIP Process

 While the communities original CIP process consisted of a roughly sketched-out “wish list” of projects drawn up on a whiteboard in the basement of the public works building, we’ve since worked with leaders to help formalize their plan.
 By providing concept planning and cost estimates, we’ve given them a better understanding of their community needs and the associated project costs.
 These updated features have helped Pleasant Hill adapt to its rapid growth and better coordinate with state and local entities to plan and complete large projects.

-City of Pleasant Hill Client Case Study
+City of Pleasant Hill Case Study

 We’ve been working with Pleasant Hill for about 12, 13 years now.
-Their original CIP Plan consisted of a whiteboard in the basement where you had public works people sketching out projects when people would call
+Their original CIP consisted of a whiteboard in the basement where you had public works people sketching out projects when people would call

 I got all the booklets here.
 The first one I’ve got out here is in 2012, which is when we put the first one together.
 I would say that was a little bit more of a process.
 There were several meetings with the city, the council, with a lot of the staff members, and we had to take all those projects down.

-What we like to do is put a concept plan together where we’ve got an aerial background and we sketch out where the road’s going to go, and then we accompany that with a cost estimate.
-I think it helps everybody see it visually what the commitment is going to be but also understand the underlying costs to it.
-It helps us really narrow those costs downs, too, because when you’re sketching it in or putting that concept together you start thinking about drainage, utilities, and all those other things that might be associated with it.
+What we like to do is put a concept plan together where we’ve got an aerial background, and we sketch out where the road’s going to go, and then we accompany that with a cost estimate.
+I think it helps everybody see visually what the commitment is going to be but also understand the underlying costs to it.
+It helps us really narrow those costs downs, too, because when you’re sketching it in or putting that concept together, you start thinking about drainage, utilities, and all those other things that might be associated with it.